ossf/scorecard/docs/checks.md

 other source hosting repositories (i.e., Forges).

 SAST is testing run on source code before the application is run.
-Using SAST tools can prevent known classes of bugs to be inadvertently introduced in the codebase.
+Using SAST tools can prevent known classes of bugs from being inadvertently introduced in the codebase.

 The checks currently looks for known Github apps such as